watsonwork/watsonwork-helloworld/README.md

 To try the sample app do the following:

-In your Web browser, go to [Watson Work Services - Apps] (https://workspace.ibm.com/developer/apps) and on that page add a new app named **Sender**.
-Write down the app id and app secret for that new app.
+In your Web browser, go to [Watson Work Services - Apps] (https://workspace.ibm.com/developer/apps), add a new app named **Sender** and write down the app id and app secret.

 Install Node.js 6+.